 This course will equip you with the knowledge and practical skills to study biology or a related subject at university.

-Students carry out practicals throughout the course and develop various skills which will then be examined.
+Learners carry out practicals throughout the course and develop various skills which will then be examined.

 Topics include biological molecules, cell structure and membranes, enzymes and cell division.